Insects deep fried on a skewer

 Quinoa in aubergine with corriander sprinkled on top, on a baking dish

 Quinoa is another popular plant, mostly used as an alternative to rice.
-It is also gluten-free, high in protein, fibre, iron, minerals and vitamins and contains all nine of the essential amino acids.
+It’s also gluten-free, high in protein, fibre, iron, minerals and vitamins and contains all nine of the essential amino acids.
 It contains a bitter-tasting compound that naturally repels insects, diminishing the need for pesticide.
 This can be removed easily by washing with water.

 Other grains gaining popularity include spelt, buckwheat, wild rice, finger millet, fonio and Khorasan wheat